moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 * [Cloud Native GitLab container images (CNG)](https://gitlab.com/gitlab-org/build/CNG) - any changes that involve infra changes to the Gitaly pod's container images will be made here.
 * [Cloud Native GitLab Helm Chart](https://gitlab.com/gitlab-org/charts/gitlab) - any changes that involve the helm chart that deploys the gitaly subchart will be made here.
 Eg. Gitaly Service, Gitaly ConfigMap, Gitaly probe time changes.

 Deploy Gitaly in various environments via helm releases to test its performance.
+By using isolated environments, Gitaly can be verified and if there are bugs or problems, it can be catched earlier before it reaches production.

 Eg. Pre -> Staging -> Production Canary -> Production